-Most constellations have only one bright star, but the majestic constellation Orion the Hunter can boast of two: Rigel and Betelgeuse.
-Even in the glare of the evening moon, you can’t miss these two brilliant beauties if you look eastward around 8 to 9 p.m.
+Tonight … look for Orion the Hunter, one of the easiest constellations to identify in the night sky.
+Many constellations have a single bright star, but the majestic constellation Orion can boast of two: Rigel and Betelgeuse.
+You can’t miss these two brilliant beauties if you look eastward around 8 to 9 p.m. (your local time).
 Rigel and Betelgeuse reside on opposite sides of Orion’s Belt – three medium-bright stars in a short, straight row.

-Rigel depicts Orion’s left foot.
-A blue-white supergiant and one of the most luminous stars known, it is nearly 800 light-years away.
-If it were as close as Sirius, the brightest star visible to the eye (and only about 8.6 light-years away), Rigel would shine much more brilliantly than Venus, our sky’s brightest planet.
+The star Rigel depicts Orion’s left foot.
+A blue-white supergiant and one of the most luminous stars known, it’s nearly 800 light-years away.
+If Rigel were as close as Sirius, the brightest star visible to the eye (and only about 8.6 light-years away), Rigel would shine much more brilliantly than Venus, our sky’s brightest planet.